braiddynamics/qbd-portal/docs/01-foundations/04-dynamics.md

 ## 4.1 Categorical Foundations: Definitions and Motivations {#4.1}
 :::note[**Section 4.1 Overview**]

 Before we ignite the dynamical engine, we must establish the syntactic scaffolding that structures the evolution of causal graphs.
 Drawing from the ontology of Chapter 1, where graphs encode relations with immutable history maps [(§1.3.1)](#1.3.1), and the axioms of Chapter 2 that constrain these relations (e.g., effective influence ≤ as mediated paths, [(§2.6.1)](#2.6.1)), we now formalize two complementary categories.
 The internal category $\mathbf{Caus}_t$ captures the web of potential influences within a single snapshot, modeling how events connect through directed paths.
 The global category $\mathbf{Hist}$ chains these snapshots across logical time, ensuring that evolutions embed prior states without erasing or compressing history.
-These categories tie directly to Chapter 3's architecture: the vacuum tree [(§3.1.1)](#3.1.1) provides the initial object, with its bipartition and timestamps serving as the seed for path-based morphisms that respect acyclicity and monotonicity.
+These categories tie directly to Chapter 3's architecture: the vacuum tree [(§3.1.3)](#3.1.3) provides the initial object, with its bipartition and timestamps serving as the seed for path-based morphisms that respect acyclicity and monotonicity.

 Physically, this syntax enforces the universe's computational integrity: internal paths trace causal possibilities without cycles (aligning with Axiom 3, [(§2.7.1)](#2.7.1)), while global embeddings accumulate an indelible record, preventing retrocausality and aligning with the irreversible arrow from ignition [(§3.4.1)](#3.4.1).
 Together, they form the "language" for dynamics, where rewrites [(§4.5.1)](#4.5.1) will introduce new paths/morphisms, and awareness [(§4.3.2)](#4.3.2) will annotate them for self-correction.
 By defining everything upfront, we streamline the proofs in §4.2, focusing on validity while citing these foundations.
 :::

 ### 4.1.1 Definition: The Internal Causal Category {#4.1.1}
-:::info[**Category $\mathbf{Caus}_t$ of Vertices and Directed Path Morphisms within a Single Snapshot**] The category $\mathbf{Caus}_t$ is defined by the following components, which together encapsulate the causal relationships within a single graph snapshot:
+:::tip[**Category $\mathbf{Caus}_t$ of Vertices and Directed Path Morphisms within a Single Snapshot**] The category $\mathbf{Caus}_t$ is defined by the following components, which together encapsulate the causal relationships within a single graph snapshot:
 - **Objects**: The objects of $\mathbf{Caus}_t$ are the **vertices** $v \in V$ of the causal graph at time $t$.
 - **Morphisms**: For any two objects $u, v \in V$, a morphism $p: u \to v$ is a **directed path** from $u$ to $v$, consisting of a sequence of edges connecting $u$ to $v$.
 This includes paths of any finite length $\ell$, including the trivial path of length $\ell = 0$ for identities.